StefanPophristic/Todor_Website/README.md

 ```

 Html code that you can embedd can look like this:
-For a link: <a href=\"[link]\">[Text that should be linked]</a>
+For a link: `<a href=\"[link]\">[Text that should be linked]</a>`
-For a line break: <br>
+For a line break: `<br>`
 etc.
+Before each quotation mark be sure to add a backwards slash!!!

-Add the image to of the event to images/events/[image_name].png. the 'image_name' should match the 'image' field in the events.yml file.
+Add the image to of the event to `images/events/[image_name].png`. the `image_name` should match the `image` field in the `events.yml` file.

 Events happening in the future will automatically appear under 'upcoming events' and past events will appear after 'past events'.
-However order within these sub-sections is entirely determined with the order in which you list them in your events.yml file.
+However order within these sub-sections is entirely determined with the order in which you list them in your `events.yml` file.

 ## To add something to Other Art